This month, our Educator Spotlight shines on Dr. Michael Hynes, superintendent of schools for the Port Washington School district in New York.

 While many educators support social-emotional learning, it can be tough to strike a balance.
 Even advocates of SEL recognize the need for academic milestones and standards.

 Dr. Hynes has found that time invested in recess produces clear academic benefits.
 “It doesn’t matter if you’re in a highfalutin school district or if you’re in an urban school district that is struggling for resources.
 If you put these changes in place, you’re going to get higher test scores.”
-He published a white paper explaining his approach and the research supporting it.

 As for linking testing data to the initiative, that’s a bit more complicated.
 “The conundrum we have, because my community is so savvy, is that we have an 80% opt out rate.
 Meaning that 80% of our students in grades three through eight don’t take the state test.
 We have internal scores that we use that tell us it’s working, but they’re not standardized or normed state-wide.”